meincken/nickmeincken-me/src/pages/contracts/2020-03-10-crabtree-evelyn.md

   - Shopify
   - Liquid
   - jQuery
-skillset:
-  - item: Shopify
-  - item: Liquid
-  - item: jQuery
+  - CI/CD
-description: <p>Full stack dev, dealing with build and deployment of new features on the Crabtree & Evelyn website.</p>
+description: <p>Full stack dev, dealing with build and deployment of new features on the Crabtree & Evelyn website.
+Built on Shopify and migrating to a distributed development process with Bitbucket integration to setting up deployment environments.</p>
 ---